ceph/ceph/doc/install/upgrading-ceph.rst

 Upgrading a Client
 ==================

-Once you have upgraded the packages and restarted daemons on your Ceph cluster, we recommend upgrading ``ceph-common`` on your client nodes too.
+Once you have upgraded the packages and restarted daemons on your Ceph cluster, we recommend upgrading ``ceph-common`` and client libraries (``librbd1`` and ``librados2``) on your client nodes too.

 #.
 Upgrade the package::

 	ssh {client-host}
-	apt-get update && sudo apt-get upgrade
+	apt-get update && sudo apt-get install ceph-common librados2 librbd1 python-ceph

 #.
 Ensure that you have the latest version::

 	ceph --version

 Upgrading from Argonaut to Bobtail